Skip to content

 """

-results = db.query(query_shared)
+results = session.query(query_shared)

-print('Users sharing device with high-risk account:')
+print("Users sharing device with high-risk account:")

 for r in results: